As we move deeper into December, temperatures are dropping across the nation and the chances…

 To avoid a deadly distracted driving crash, do the following:

 - Put your device away.
-Putting your device out of sigh will prevent the temptation to check notifications that appear.
+Putting your device out of sight will prevent the temptation to check notifications that appear.

 - Preprogram directions.
 If you need to use a navigation system program your destination before driving.